Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Document Collection

-We crawled the 3.9 million selected URLs using Scrapy\footnote{https://scrapy.org/} for about 48 hours between the 4th and 10th of August 2019, for a few hours each day.
-3.2 million URLs were successfully crawled while 0.4 million led to error pages and 0.3 million URLs were discarded as duplicates.
-While the full list consists of 76 different types of errors, Table \ref{crawl-errors} lists error types that had more than 10,000 instances.
-The table consists of HTTP errors and Scrapy errors which were thrown when no response was received from the queried page.
-We call these 3.2 million crawled web pages ``candidate privacy policy documents" as it is uncertain how many are indeed privacy policies.
+We crawled the 3.9 million selected URLs using Scrapy\footnote{\url{https://scrapy.org/}} for about 48 hours between the 4th and 10th of August 2019, for a few hours each day.
+3.2 million URLs were successfully crawled, henceforth referred to as \textit{candidate} privacy policies, while 0.4 million led to error pages and 0.3 million URLs were discarded as duplicates.